2025 CME STEM Leadership Award™ Honoring Bourla, Spergel and O’Donovan

 • Unauthorized access to stages or restricted areas

-• Persistent disruption of presentations or event activities
+• Disruption of presentations or event activities

 • Use of demeaning, derogatory, or discriminatory language